 - Selenium – 10%

-- Digestion problems – in chocolate, there is also theobromine and sugar.
+- Digestion problems – In chocolate, there is also theobromine and sugar.
 These two nutrients will cause instant cramps and pains in the stomach of the guinea pig.
-The poor little thing might enjoy the taste of this treat, but immediately after that, it will feel ill.
 The sugars will upset the digestion, and the theobromine can even cause nausea.

-- Urinary problems – the two extremely dangerous nutrients in chocolate are the calcium and phosphorus.
-Of course, we mentioned the other dangerous nutrients above, but these two are the greatest threat to the urinary system of cavies.
+- Urinary problems – The two extremely dangerous nutrients in chocolate are the calcium and phosphorus.
 The calcium and phosphorus can cause bladder and kidney stones, blood in urine, painful urinating, and urinary infections too.
-If this is not cured in time, it can develop into renal failure (kidneys stop functioning).
+If this is not cured in time, it can develop into renal failure.

 My Guinea Pig Ate Chocolate!
 What Should I Do?

 First, don’t panic.
 It depends on how much did the guinea pig eat.
 If it was just a little bit, the guinea pig will probably be fine, with some cramps or digestive problems, unfortunately.
 If it was a lot of chocolate, there could be severe digestive issues and diarrhea even, along with nausea too.

 Whatever the amount was, pay close attention to the guinea pig; how it behaves, does it look sick or nauseous, does it make upset sounds, and monitor the stool too.

 It is a good idea to call the vet or see him if this happens.
 In the meantime, make sure the guinea pig drinks some water, or munches on some cucumber, or lettuce.
 This can help the cavy feel a bit refreshed and hydrated.